mithi/react-philosophies/WIP_PR_TEMPLATE.md

 ## Common Sections for all PR types

 Ideally, your PR should not include too many changes.
-Split a huge PR to several independent loosely-coupled ones so that it's easier to quickly find any regressions might be introduced by your code.
+Split a huge PR to several independent loosely-coupled ones so that it's easier to quickly find any regressions that might have been introduced by your code.

 Any PR type should include the following in the description:

-1. Briefly describe the change in this PR in five bullet points or less.
+1. Briefly describe the change in this PR in five sentences or less.

-2. Write down anything else the reviewer needs to know such as particular design decisions that are not that simple or straight-forward
+2. Write down anything else the reviewer needs to know such as particular design decisions that are not that simple or straightforward

 3. Paste the `Pledge of Code Quality` checklist below, and tick the boxes.